airplanedev/blog-examples/incident-manager/README.md

 The incident manager is a small Slack app that powers the Airplane incident response process.

+As described in our [accompanying blog post](https://www.airplane.dev/blog), the code here is intended as a starting point for creating your own incident manager.
+You'll probably want to edit the messages and swap dependencies in or out (e.g., replacing Notion with your organization's document system of choice), among other customizations, before deploying it to production.

 ## Registering a new Slack app

 Before running the incident manager, you need to register it in the Slack developer UI.